 - Browser and operating system version

-Tasks are JIRA tickets that track important work on our team.
+Tasks are JIRA tickets that track units of work on our team that contribute to accomplishing a story.
 Specific examples include:

-- UX: Writing research plans, designing a new layout, etc.
+- UX (design, research, content): Writing research plans, designing a new layout, updating content guidance.

-Differentiating between tasks and stories allows us to gauge whether the output of our efforts (all the work we do) has induced outcomes (tangible user impact).
-It provides indicators to the team to gauge whether we need to revisit our stories and tasks Examples: were there too many unknowns taking on a story, can some tasks be structured to be stories etc.
+Differentiating between tasks and stories allows us to gauge whether the output of our efforts has produced measurable outcomes, both qualitative and quantitative.
+It provides indicators to the team to gauge whether we need to revisit our stories and tasks.
+Example: were there too many unknowns taking on a story, can some tasks be structured to be stories.